International Boat Race

 Here are a few facts:

 In 1869 only Harvard, Yale and Brown raced.
-Then soon after, rowing programs were founded at many colleges: 1870-Cornell, Princeton, Columbia College, St. John’s College-Annapolis, Mass.
+Then soon after, rowing programs were formed at many colleges: 1870-Cornell, Princeton, Columbia College, St. John’s College-Annapolis, Mass.
 Agricultural College, Amherst College, US Military Academy, Ohio Wesleyan, Griswold College-Iowa, Lafayette College, and in 1871-Bowdoin College.
 The 1874 Saratoga Regatta also included: Wesleyan, Dartmouth, Williams, Trinity, and Rutgers.

 Before 1869 collegiate rowing was a novelty and within two years it was a fully developed collegiate sport, the first organized collegiate sport.
 In 1871 the Rowing Association of American Colleges was formed and conducted the first college championship and set rules of eligibility that became the foundation for the NCAA.